CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/status-signals-guide.rst

 Common Signals
 --------------

-Several signals have changed name or form in Phoenix Pro.
+Several status signals have changed name or form in Phoenix Pro.

 General Signals
 ^^^^^^^^^^^^^^^